Robot Odyssey: Reception

-Similar games
+Legacy

 The engine for the game was written by Warren Robinett, and variants of it were used in many of The Learning Company's graphical adventure games of the time, including Rocky's Boots, Gertrude's Secrets, Gertrude's Puzzles, and Think Quick!, all of which are similar but easier logic puzzle games.
 The gameplay and visual design were derived from Robinett's influential Atari 2600 video game, Adventure.

+ChipWits by Doug Sharp and Mike Johnston, a 1984 game for Macintosh later ported to the Apple II, and Commodore 64 computers, is similar in theme but the player's robot behaviour is programmed with actions blocks instead of using logic flops, switches, etc.

+Epsitec Games created Colobot and Ceebot for Windows.
+The player programs machines through object-oriented programming like Java, C++, or C# to accomplish puzzle tasks.
+The objective of these games was to teach the player the fundamentals of these languages.

 Carnage Heart involves programming mechas that then fight without any user input.

-Cognitoy's MindRover is a relatively recent game which is similar in spirit to Robot Odyssey, but uses different programming concepts in its gameplay.
+Cognitoy's MindRover is also similar in spirit to Robot Odyssey, but uses different programming concepts in its gameplay.

-ChipWits by Doug Sharp and Mike Johnston, a game for the Apple II, Macintosh, and Commodore 64 computers, is similar in both theme and implementation, although the interface to program your robot differed.

-Epsitec Games created Colobot and Ceebot in recent years for Windows machines which are in many ways spiritual successors to Robot Odyssey.
-In these games the player programs machines to accomplish puzzle tasks.
-Instead of using logic flops, switches, etc., these two games instead teach the player the fundamentals of object-oriented programming like Java, C++, or C#.
+Clones

-One Girl One Laptop productions created a spiritual successor called Gate which uses the same digital logic puzzles as Robot Odyssey.
+One Girl One Laptop productions created a free to download spiritual successor, for Windows and MacOS, called GATE which uses the same digital logic puzzles as Robot Odyssey.

-There is also a clone written in Java, DroidQuest, which contains all of the original levels and an additional secret level.
+There is also a clone that can be run in any system with a Java runtime, DroidQuest, which contains all the original levels and an additional secret level.